 Are ATVs Allowed on Roads or Highways in West Virginia?

-Additional West Virginia ATV Laws
+Other West Virginia ATV Laws

-Penalties Regarding West Virginia ATV Laws
+Penalties for Violations of West Virginia’s ATV Laws